LinklyApp/LinklyForWooCommerce/readme.txt

 3. Activate the plugin from the Plugins menu within the WordPress admin.

 == Changelog ==
-= 1.1.0 (**/06/2023) =
+= 1.1.0 (28/06/2023) =
-* Added: Action to change user address with Linkly SSO
+* Added: Change user address with Linkly SSO on the WooCommerce account page.

 = 1.0 (02/06/2023) =
-* Initial version: Link your webshop with Linkly and choose the style for the Linkly button
+* Initial version: Link your webshop with Linkly and choose the style for the Linkly button.